Follow TV Tropes

 Inside is an empty room, with a single coin on a pillar.
 Turns out Croesus' "Greatest Treasure" is the first coin he literally made.
 As Scrooge has an epic meltdown, attention is drawn to an ancient mural; The reason Croesus hid his coins is because the witch Circe wanted to use them to gain the Midas Touch.
 At this, Scrooge has an idea...

 At Mt.
 Vesuvius, Magica De Spell makes her Midas Touch Amulet from Croesus' first coin.
 When it doesn't work (On Donald, no less!), she accuses Scrooge of giving her a fake.
 But Scrooge insists the coin was real.
 He wanted the spell to work, because it would mean Magica would leave him and his Number One Dime alone.
 But since it didn't, it proves that he, Scrooge McDuck is the richest man in history and not Croesus.
-Donald finally loses it and tears into Scrooge and Magica for their greed, asserting that they'll never be happy no matter how much money they make.
+Donald finally loses it and tears into Scrooge and Magica for their greed, asserting that they'll never be happy no matter how much money they make because they will always keep wanting more.
 This act is applauded by Huey, Dewey, and Louie, who declare that if Scrooge is the modern Croesus, and if Magica is Circe, then Donald must represent Solon, the wisest man in Ancient Greece.
 He too once told Croesus that wealth alone can never bring happiness.
 Mollified, Donald sets off with a happy song, leaving Scrooge and Magica angry and confused.

 This story shows examples of